Gradient-free neural topology optimization: Towards effective fracture-resistant designs: Conclusion

 Nevertheless, our implementation still suffers from several limitations.
-We decided to impose hard constraints (volume fraction), which potentially hinders the optimization performance.
-We speculate, that imposing constraints directly in the latent space might potentially lead to better optimization.
+We decided to impose hard constraints (volume fraction), which potentially hinder the optimization performance.
+We speculate that imposing constraints directly in the latent space might potentially lead to better optimization.
 The results indicate a bias towards certain feature length scales in the designs.
-Generating features over a wider range of length scales, however, is desired for improving the expressivity and variety of the solutions.
-Finally, our current architecture is limited to uniform grid meshes and a restricted resolution.
+Generating features over a wider range of length scales is desired to improve the expressivity and variety of the solutions.
+Our current architecture is limited to uniform grid meshes and a restricted resolution.
 Convolutional layers may not scale well to 3D applications.
-Therefore, exploring different architectures such as Graph Neural Networks is expected to lead to even more significant performance gains, minimize the latent space dimension, further improve the scalability, and extend the applicability of latent space optimization.
-Still, we are surprised by the large performance improvements we found in our work relative to a conventional gradient-free approach to topology optimization, and we find particularly encouraging to show for the first time the generalization ability for out-of-distribution cases.
+Therefore, exploring different architectures is expected to lead to even more significant performance gains, minimize the dimension of the latent space, further improve the scalability, and extend the applicability of latent space optimization.
+Finally, we limited our study to density-based optimization and volume fraction constraint.
+Exploring other parameterization approaches, such as level-set method, and other types of constraints, remains a subject for future work.

+Still, we are surprised by the large performance improvements we found in our work relative to a conventional gradient-free approach to topology optimization, and we find it particularly encouraging to show for the first time the generalization ability on problems, where the traditional gradient-based optimizers reach their limitations.